OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 - Guidance for the group is to help others read programs within themselves
 - **Energy draining** individuals identified in group; one joined to subvert and confuse
 - Influences pulling strings are from **4th Density STS**
-- Some group members are currently dangerous to the mission and should be identified
 - Responding to a call for help is an indicator of those in true "**network mode**"
 - **STO** helps those who ask
 - **762** referenced as a group-related number: 76 members to stay, the rest "no go"
 - Encouragement to maintain patience

----

-## Books, Research, and Cultural Commentary

-- No direct mention of specific books or cultural material in this session.

 ---